maddiethedinosaur/funnydiehaha/mdmd.md

 * What is Behind the Label?
 A Plea for Clearness by Sylvia Pankhurst
 * Activism by Amadeo Bordiga
 * The Jewish Question by Karl Marx
+* Fundamentals for a Marxist Orientation by Amadeo Bordiga
+* Force, Violence and Dictatorship in the Class Struggle by Amadeo Bordiga